ThomasLengeling/KinectPV2/README.md

   - Live Capture App
   - Find Contours with depth or bodyIndex

+#### Build

 To build the library from source, look at the Build_libs folder
-- KinectPV2_vc2012, build the .dll library with JNI code
+- KinectPV2_vc2012, builds the .dll library with JNI code.
-- KinectPV2_Eclipse, build the .jar library.
+- KinectPV2_Eclipse, builds the .jar library for processing.

 ---